-Scripture reveals: The wrath of God is revealed from heaven against all ungodliness and unrighteousness of men, who hold (or suppress) the truth in unrighteousness (Romans 1:18); is a warning that is not to be treated lightly.
+Scripture tells us: The wrath of God is revealed from heaven against all ungodliness and unrighteousness of men, who hold (suppress) the truth in unrighteousness (Romans 1:18); a warning not to be treated lightly.

 A Bible commentary noted: The wrath mentioned is not the revelation of a future judgment of God or the Great Tribulation, but a present revelation that parallels the present revelation of God's righteousness.
 Ungodliness is failure in the religious realm; unrighteousness is failure in the moral realm.